dtamayo/Stability-Priors/README.rst

 Stability Constrained Characterization of Multiplanet Systems
 *************************************************************

 As a way to help future stability analyses, we provide the scripts used to generate the figures in Tamayo, Gilbertson and Foreman-Mackey (2020).
+See the figures/ folder.

 Reading the paper will save you some time!
 We recommend: